Skip to content

 Short answers, pulled from the story.

-What was Project Chariot involving Edward Teller?
+What was Project Chariot and what role did Edward Teller play in it?